dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/index.md

 <a name="add-modify-configuration"></a>

 ## Add configuration providers
-In 1.x projects, adding configuration providers to an application was done during the middleware process by creating an instance of `ConfigurationBuilder`, loading applicable providers (environment variables, app settings, etc.), and initializing a member of `IConfigurationRoot`.
+In 1.x projects, adding configuration providers to an app was accomplished during the middleware registration process.
+The steps involved creating an instance of `ConfigurationBuilder`, loading applicable providers (environment variables, app settings, etc.), and initializing a member of `IConfigurationRoot`.

 [!code-csharp[Main](../1x-to-2x/samples/AspNetCoreDotNetCore1App/AspNetCoreDotNetCore1App/Startup.cs?name=snippet_1xStartup)]